-Jumping Jacks: The classic move we learned in elementary school.
+Jumping jacks: The classic move we learned in elementary school.
 If you have bad or achy knees, you can turn it into a stepping instead of a jumping exercise.
-This is a great way to take the impact out of the move.
+This is a great way to make it a low-impact move.

 Squats: There are many variations to this exercise.
-Regardless of if you keep your legs more narrow or widen them for a sumo squat, sit back in your heels and stick your glutes out.
-When you get to the top squeeze your glutes then repeat.
+Regardless of if you keep your legs more narrow or widen them for a sumo squat, sit back on your heels with your feet planted to the ground and stick your glutes out.
+When you get to the top of the exercises, squeeze your glutes then repeat.

 You can do this as a bodyweight exercise or add some dumbbells for extra resistance.